 What is a Purchase Contract?

 A purchase contract is a legal contract between a buyer and a seller made during a real estate sale, sale of company stock, or sale of other assets.
 All parties must have the legal capacity to make the purchase.
-The purchase contract is also based on consideration, which is what is monetary value being exchanged for the real estate, company stock or other assets.
+The purchase contract is also based on consideration, which is what monetary value is being exchanged for the real estate, company stock or other assets.
 A real estate purchase agreement must be written and signed for it to be legally enforceable.

 A purchase contract can contain certain contingencies upon which the sale will be dependent.
 These can include the following:

-- Loan contingency: A loan contingency can be used when the buyer is purchasing real estate through a loan.
-This would provide details on type of loan that the buyer intends to acquire to buy the property.
+- Loan Contingency: A loan contingency can be used when the buyer is purchasing real estate through a loan.
+This would provide details on the type of loan that the buyer intends to acquire to buy the property.
 If the buyer fails to secure the loan, a loan contingency can help the buyer get out of the purchase contract.

-- Sale of existing house: A contingency for selling an existing home makes the sale contract contingent on the sale of a current home.
+- Sale of Existing House: A contingency for selling an existing home makes the sale contract contingent on the sale of a current home.
 If the current home doesn’t sell and the sale doesn’t go through, this type of contingency still allows the buyer to back out of the purchase contract.

-- Appraisal contingency: An appraisal contingency allows the buyer to exit the purchase contract in case that the appraisal, or appraised value, of the real estate is lower than the sale price.
+- Appraisal Contingency: An appraisal contingency allows the buyer to exit the purchase contract in case that the appraisal, or appraised value, of the real estate is lower than the sale price.

-Earnest money contract is a legally binding document between parties made during the exchange of the earnest money.
+- Earnest Money Deposit: Earnest money contract is a legally binding document between parties made during the exchange of the earnest money.
 Earnest money is a monetary deposit made in good faith on a home loan or real property to the seller from the buyer during a home sale.
 Purchase contracts will typically contain all information pertaining to the earnest money deposit used in the transaction.
 It will also outline terms and conditions of refund, contingencies and escrow details of the earnest money deposit.

-The purchase contract can include information on how the property or asset is financed.
+- Financing: The purchase contract can include information on how the property or asset is financed.
 For instance, if the buyer is buying a home through a mortgage, the purchase contract will mention that.

-The purchase contract will also note closing costs associated with the purchase.
+- Closing Costs: The purchase contract will also note closing costs associated with the purchase.
 Closing costs can differ from state to state for buyers and sellers.
 Typically, they are about 2-5% of the purchase price of the home.
 This covers the taxes and fees related to transfer the property like recording the deed, and payments to title company.
 A purchase contract can mention the fees and costs that will need to be paid by each party, as negotiated in the contract and based on the state where the contract is executed.

 Who Prepares a Purchase Contract?

 Generally, the buyer’s agent will write the purchase contract.
-However, if they are not legally licensed to practice law, real-estate agents might not be able to write their own purchase agreements.
+However, if they are not legally licensed to practice law, real estate agents might not be able to write their own purchase agreements.
 They can use real estate lawyers or law firms to write up the purchase contract.

 Here is a sample of a purchase contract.